Difference between Temporary & Permanent Accounts

 Balance sheet vs. income statement

-For example, if a business sets a certain percentage of earnings aside in a temporary account for quarterly taxes, funds in that account must be applied to taxes, and any remaining balance redistributed at the end of the quarter.
+For example, if a business sets a certain percentage of earnings aside in a temporary account for quarterly taxes, funds in that account must be applied to taxes, and any remaining balance must be redistributed at the end of the quarter.
 Otherwise, these funds will create a discrepancy in the general ledger, resulting in miscalculations across other accounts.

 Share: